Learnt or Learned: Which One Should You Use?

 Learnt or Learned – Quick Answer

-Both learnt and learned are past tense forms of “learn.”
+Both learnt and learned are past forms of the verb “learn.”

 Examples: